Applying to GS

 Admissions Decisions and Tracking Your Application

-Information about when admissions decisions are rendered can be found here.
+Information about when admissions decisions are rendered may be found here.

-If you have already applied to Columbia University School of General Studies, you can check the status of your application online.
-This service does not provide acceptance information, and it will take approximately one week from the date you submit your application for the system to reflect your application status.
+If you have already applied to Columbia University School of General Studies, you may check the status of your application online.